LaudateCorpus1/Mandala-3D/README.md

 ### Live demo [HERE](https://arturbien.github.io/Mandala-3D/)

-:point_up_2: Touch devices friendly!:mobile_phone_off: You can add it to your homescreen and use it when offline.
+:point_up_2: Touch devices friendly! :mobile_phone_off: You can add it to your homescreen and use it when offline.